rtan1s/aws-capstone-2/README.md

 ### ✅ Verification:

-* Image is visible in DockerHub.
+* Image is visible in ECR.
 * Pulled and ran image successfully.
 * Created `v2` with a small update and pushed that version as well.